Part-time jobs and work experience

-The Jobshop is run by the Careers Service and is located on Level 3 of the Students' Union, next to SSiD
+Our Careers Service Jobshop is located on Level 3 of the Students' Union, next to New Leaf.

-Call into the Jobshop whenever you are in the Students’ Union and you will find a friendly team of experienced staff ready and willing to help you with everything and anything to do with finding a part-time job, summer internship, year out placement, holiday work and more.
+Call in to see us whenever you are in the Students’ Union and you will find a friendly team of experienced staff able to help you with finding a part-time job or work experience.

 Do you work part time whilst studying?
 Would you like to be recognised for the work that you do?

 The Student Employee of the Year Awards (SEOTY) recognises and promotes the outstanding contributions and achievements of students who effectively combine part-time work with their study commitments and it could be you!

 |What you need to know - your rights||

 Hopefully you are reading this because you have found a part-time job – if so, congratulations!
 If not, please keep reading as the information is still relevant to you.